 Hard cap on total WAL bytes across all segments | Unlimited |

 Add tsink to your Rust project.
-Store millions of data points with sub-byte compression, query with PromQL, or run it as a Prometheus-compatible server.
+Store millions of points with adaptive compression, snapshot and restore atomically, inspect runtime internals, and query with PromQL or server mode.